 Eat the entire egg or just the white?
 Much of the eggs nutrients are found within the yolk but the white of the egg does contain quantities of niacin and riboflavin in a larger proportion than can be found within the yolk.

 You have probably heard that eggs are high in cholesterol.
 Well this is indeed true as well.
-One Large egg contains approx 213 mg of cholesterol which fits in with our daily recommended cholesterol intake levels which allow for between 200 and 300 mg per day.
+One Large egg contains approximately 213 mg of cholesterol which fits in with our daily recommended cholesterol intake levels which allow for between 200 and 300 mg per day.
 What is interesting is that eggs are also rich in Selenium which is often used to treat high cholesterol.
 The science is still trying to figure this cholesterol puzzle out but it sounds like eggs may have gotten a bad rap on this one and their cholesterol count not such an issue after all.

 Now here comes the nag: Please purchase free run eggs whenever possible.
-Chickens were not always a domesticated animal.
-We have a tendency to forget that they were once a wild bird and as such were free range fowl alike so many other birds.
+Chickens were not always a domesticated animal and we have a terrible tendency to forget that they were once a wild bird.
+These birds were once free range fowl alike so many other birds.
 They consumed insects, roosted in trees, and enjoyed the pleasure of a dirt bath when the opportunity presented itself.